 Because your credit score affects the interest rates you can get, you want to increase that score as much as possible.
-Even if you currently have a lessthan-stellar credit history, there are things you can do to improve your score. paying more over the life of the consolidated loans.
+Even if you currently have a less-than-stellar credit history, there are things you can do to improve your score.